-Just like many of those scams I experienced in the past, this scam also covered me.
+Just like many online scams I experienced in the past, this scam also covered me.
 You could be the next person too.

 I received an email a few months ago from an unknown person!
 The email stated that I’ve been watching porn/sex movies online.

 Of course, at times but what’s the problem here 🙂